-The AAMI Foundation is the 501(c) (3) charitable arm of AAMI, whose mission is to "promote the safe adoption and safe use of healthcare technology."
+The AAMI Foundation is a 501(c) (3) organization, whose mission is to "promote the safe adoption and safe use of healthcare technology."
 The AAMI Foundation works with clinicians, healthcare technology professionals, patient advocates, regulators, accreditors, industry, and other important stakeholder groups to identify and address issues that arise from today's complex medical environment which have potential to threaten positive patient outcomes.